C4ptainCrunch/thesis/source/index.rst

 ..
-    TODO This sampling can be ran as many times as allowed (most of the time, the agent is time constrained).
+     This sampling can be ran as many times as allowed (most of the time, the agent is time constrained).
 One can also stop the sampling earlier if

-    TODO each time refining the probability of winning when choosing a child of the root node.
+     each time refining the probability of
+    winning when choosing a child of the root node.
 When we are done sampling, the agent chooses the child with the highest probability of winning and plays the corresponding action in the game.

-    TODO the total number of times a node has been played during a sampling iteration (:math:`N_x`)
+     the total number of times a node has been played during a sampling iteration (:math:`N_x`)

-    TODO Every game are played at full random so the estimated value of a node (wins - losses / total_games) will converge to the mean of the value of all possible children games.
+     Every game are played at full random so the estimated value of a node (wins - losses / total_games) will converge to the mean of the value of all possible children games.
 A lot of early implementations of MCTS were trying to be clever by pruning some branches or choose more often promising moves.
 We intentionally choose at full random so we can compare it later to UCT that chooses in a formalized way with no domain knowledge and is proven to converge to minimax.

 .. _sec:mcts-perf: